Is your database up-to-date with the most current customer data?

 3. Find the right phone number

-If you do phone calling in your business, you can find out which phone numbers are no longer valid.
+If you do phone calling in your business, possibly with the help of something like this auto dialer software, you can find out which phone numbers are no longer valid.
 This helps save hours each week calling non-working numbers and further improves your chances of connecting with customers by phone.

 4. Know when it’s time to stop contact